uttgeorge/Database-Assignment-1/README.md

 # Introduction
 Data are from three different sources:\
 **1.Data Downloaded**\
 The raw data is [NBA Players' Salary of Season17-18](https://www.kaggle.com/koki25ando/nba-season1718-salary).
 It is downloaded directly from Kaggle.com published by [Koki Ando](https://www.kaggle.com/koki25ando).
-This dataset include players' names, team abbreviation and salaries.
+This dataset include players' names, team abbreviation and salaries.\
+It is stored in **Data Downloaded/NBA_season1718_salary.csv**

 **2.Web Scraper**\
+The raw data is [2017-2018 NBA Regular Season Stats](https://basketball.realgm.com/nba/stats/2018/Averages/All/points/All/desc/1/Regular_Season).
+It is scraped from RealGM.com.
+This dataset include

+It is stored in **NBA_season1718_salary.csv/2017-2018 NBA Stats.csv**

 3.Api

 # Audit and Clean Data